-As I wrestled with translating the Hymn to the Three Treasures (Sanbao zan), used for Opening Scriptures in the morning (book pp.262–3, and film), Li Manshan explained it to me.
+As I wrestled with translating the Hymn to the Three Treasures (Sanbao zan), used for Opening Scriptures in the morning (Daoist priests of the Li family, pp.262–3, and film from 22.01), Li Manshan explained it to me.

 As for any ritual tradition, where does the “meaning” reside, when texts are unintelligible to their audience?
 When we translate and explain ritual texts, we are radically altering them as experienced by their audience.
 True, the performers, the priests, certainly “understand” them, to various degrees, if not in the same way as scholars translating them.
 I don’t suggest limiting ourselves to the consideration of how people experience rituals, but that should surely be a major part of our studies.
 Experience lies beyond textual exegesis, consisting largely in sound and vision.